SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 .. testcode:: defining-async-function

-    -> let names = await listPhotos(inGallery: "Winter Vacation")
-    -> for await photo in Photos(names: names) {
+    // XXX this is a different version of listPhotos() -> let names = await listPhotos(inGallery: "Winter Vacation") -> for await photo in Photos(names: names) {
            show(photo)